MedV-project/MedVyavastha/README.md

 The Problem: Even with the UI fixed, the data was static.
 We needed the hospital availability to update instantly as ambulances moved.

 The Fix: After hours of troubleshooting, we successfully linked the frontend to Firebase Firestore.
 We implemented real-time snapshots so that availability data reflects live changes without a page refresh.

+### ⚖️ License & Intellectual Property
+This project is proprietary.
+The code is public for review purposes only.
+No permission is granted to copy, modify, or redistribute this work.